timescale/docs/promscale/troubleshooting.md

 PostgreSQL configuration file, so that `pg_dump` and `pg_restore` can create the required number of locks, and the backup or restore can continue.

-For more information, see the
-[backup and restore documentation][promscale-backup-restore].

 ## Data is occupying too much space
 Promscale keeps metric data in chunks.
 The most recent chunk is kept uncompressed as a cache for faster querying, and chunks are compressed as they